ACANP: Discover How to Create Different and Inspiring Nature Photographs

 Therefore, a nature photography workshop is a training during which photographers meet with a trainer to perfect their knowledge by applying the theoretical concepts directly on the field.

 First, a nature photo course is a technical class.
-But the participants must be like the trainers: passionate about the beauties of nature.
+But the participants must be like the trainers: passionate about the wonders of nature.
 Knowledge can only be transmitted if the whole group, trainer included, is in unison by sharing the same ethical and moral values.

 Every day, we are amazed by the richness of nature whether through animal behaviors or through lights that bathe the landscapes.
 This observation of the world gives us inimitable joys and sensations which are constantly renewed.

-The goal of a trainer, during the time of a photography course, is to help the participants concentrate all their attention on the beauties of nature.
+The goal of a trainer, during the time of a photography course, is to help the participants concentrate all their attention on the wonders of nature.
 He must transmit the keys of knowledge so that, on the field, the participants will be able to create beautiful photographs in a short amount of time.
 It can often be difficult to capture a special moment when, for example, the good light or the behavior of an animal is disappearing.

 Thus, the trainer’s goal is help the participants concentrate on technical questions before action on the field, so that they are prepared when that special photo opportunity occurs.
 For this reason, a nature photography course should only bring together photographers who share the same passion for nature.
 This is the essential condition for the transfer of skills and photographic “know-how”.